agbarnett/league.tables/README.md

 * Region
 * weight, fraction count of authors in the range (0,1]

-**2. Processed.papers.for.Shiny** which is the data used to create the interactive league tables in _Shiny_, with the variables:
+**2. Processed.papers.for.Shiny** which is the summary data used to create the interactive league tables in _Shiny_, with the variables:
 * year, 2016 or 2017
 * country
 * Region